Summer Vacation: How to Make the Most of Summer Break for Teens

 1. Summer Activities That Can Help Teens Get Into College

 • Work in research: Students can impress admissions officers by getting involved with college research.
-High school students can contact professors or ask parents to talk with university connections to find out if they can work in a lab.
-Any research experience looks great on a college application.
+High school students can contact professors or university students.
+Or parents can work university connections to find out how to work in a lab.

 • Take an online course: Teens can sign up for a free online college course to learn about a range of subjects or participate in lectures.

-• Get a job: Colleges love to see students who have work experience.
+• Get a job: Colleges love students with work experience.
 Working shows responsibility, maturity, and initiative.

 • Volunteer: Colleges are impressed by students who are committed to community service.
 Just two hours a week of volunteer work can make an applicant stand out.
 Colleges look for qualities like independence, responsibility, and commitment, which students demonstrate when they help others.

-2. Summer Learning Can Inspire Future Career Aspirations
+2. Summer Holiday Learning Can Inspire Future Career Aspirations

-Parents can help their teens access their options by visiting colleges together or arranging job shadowing to learn more about a career that interests them.
+Parents can help their teens access their options by visiting colleges together to talk to university students, or by arranging job shadowing to learn more about a career that interests them.

 Explore and Learn Over the Summer With Rustic Pathways